Toronto attractions for visitors

 Located at 4300 Steeles Ave E, Markham.

-I recommend the BBQ duck food stall upstairs (yes, the owners are incredibly grumpy but the duck is worth it).
+I recommend the BBQ duck food stall upstairs (yes, the staff are incredibly grumpy but the duck is worth it).
 There are vendors selling unusual candy, good K-Pop merchandise, and an infinite number of cellphone covers & accessories.

 Go across to Splendid China Mall (a fantastic dilapidated mall) and eat at Graceful Vegetarian.
 This is a vegetarian dim-sum place, with very delicately flavoured dishes.
 Get the fresh Chinese donut, the turnip & mock beef dish, and trio of mock meats.